Bitcoin Buyers Guide

 Is it safe to leave your cryptocurrency in exchanges?

 Not completely.
 Most cryptocurrency exchanges are called “custodial exchanges.”
 What this means is that they hold onto their customer’s cryptocurrency within their own cold storage wallets.
 The problem is these wallets are usually all housed within a centralized server.
-This fact means exchanges are often targets of hackers, because they are honey pots.
+This fact means exchanges are often targets of hackers.
 There are countless stories about various exchanges being hacked, the most famous of course being Mt.
 Gox.
 With that said, exchanges are constantly revamping and retooling their security practices and policies, which is making them safer as time goes on.
 Nonetheless, most of these exchanges still store your cryptocurrency on their servers via their private keys; and so long as they continue this practice, they will not be completely safe.
 It is advised to use services and wallets that allow you to hold your private keys.

 Is it too late to buy Bitcoin?